Campsie, New South Wales: Transport

 Campsie railway station is located on the Bankstown line of the Sydney Trains network.
 The line was opened in 1895 and electrified in 1926.
 Two additional tracks were laid for goods traffic.
+Campsie Station is located along the under construction Sydney Metro City & Southwest line and will be redesigned with improvements including Metro compatibility and platform screen doors.

 Beamish Street runs north–south for 1.6 kilometres and is characterised by retail and commercial developments over most of its length.
 Canterbury Road is a major arterial route, 11 kilometres long and connecting the inner suburbs of Sydney with Bankstown and suburbs further to the south-west.